-This shawl is worked in one piece starting with the lace border along the bottom edge; it is shaped into a crescent with easy stockinette short rows.
+This shawl is worked in one piece starting with the lace border along the bottom edge; it is shaped into a crescent with easy stockinette short rows (no wraps).
 While the lace pattern may seem intricate, it uses only basic stitches and the reverse rows are simply purled.

 The Obsidian pattern is now available as Ravelry download.

 This pattern was originally published as part of The Woolen Rabbit Yarn Club in August 2013.